sebapersson/petab_sciml/docs/src/format.md

 ## [Neural Network Model Format](@id net_format)

 The neural network model format is flexible, meaning models can be provided in any format compatible with the PEtab SciML specification (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
 Additionally, the `petab_sciml` library provides a neural network YAML file format that can be imported by tools across various programming languages.

+!!! tip "For everyone: Use the YAML network format for interoperability"
-This format flexibility exists because, although the YAML format can accommodate many architectures, some may still be difficult to represent.
-However, the YAML format is recommended whenever possible to facilitate model exchange.
+    The network specification format in PEtab SciML is flexible, to ensure all architectures can be used.
+However, where possible, the YAML network file format should be used, to facilitate model exchange.

 A neural network model must consist of two parts to be compatible with the PEtab SciML specification: